-Figure 8 depicts the functional decomposition our team will be following throughout the year.
-It breaks up the deliverables needed and analyzes the route that we will take to ensure that our deliverables are up to the standards of our client's requirements and successful with the overall design.
+Figure 8 depicts the functional decomposition our team followed throughout the year.
+It breaks up the deliverables needed and analyzes the route that we took to ensure that our deliverables were up to the standards of our client's requirements and successful with the overall design.